Water supply and sanitation in Kenya: Groundwater

+Due to unavailability of surface water sources in dryland areas, groundwater is a major resource for water supply in most of the country.
+Important aquifers exist in volcanic terrain and associated quaternary sediments, and in sedimentary terrain underlain by metamorphic rocks in northern and coastal Kenya.
+About 57.21 million cubic metres of groundwater was abstracted in Kenya in 2012.

 Access

 Water supply

 Estimates from the Joint Monitoring Programme for Water Supply and Sanitation (JMP) show that 58% of Kenyans (83% in urban areas and 50% in rural areas) had access to at least basic drinking water sources in 2015.
 22% of Kenyans (45% in urban areas and 14% in rural areas) are reported as having access to piped water through a house or yard connection.
 According to the JMP estimates, access to improved water sources in urban areas decreased from 92% in 1990 to 82% in 2015.
 In rural areas, however, access increased from 33% to 57% during the same period.

 The total number of people lacking access to "at least basic" clean water in 2015 was 19 million people.

 According to the 2016-17 WASREB report 55% of the total population had "access to water".
 Previously, according to the definition called "weighted access" (see above), the 2009 Impact Report had estimated that in 2006–2007 only 37% of Kenyans had access to sufficient and safe drinking water close to their homes at an affordable price.
 Significant regional differences in access were reported: the highest level was registered in the area served by Tetu Aberdare Water and Sanitation Company (72%) whereas the lowest was recorded in Muthambi in Meru South District (4%).
 In the capital Nairobi access for the same period was reported at 35%, as opposed to a less realistic figure of 46% reported for 2005–2006.